For Your Health

 - If you are a permanent employee in a regular assignment, and become unpaid for an entire pay period, your coverage will be cancelled.
 Note: employees on unpaid leaves of absence under the federal Family Medical Leave Act retain District-subsidized coverage for up to 12 weeks.
 Click here to learn about FMLA and other leaves of absence.

 - If you are a substitute who is eligible for benefits based on your previous year's work, the District will continue to pay its share of the costs for your coverage provided you work at least one day in each pay period.
-If you have worked the last pay cycle of the school year (June) and receive pay in July for the June service, your health benefits will remain active for July, August, and September.
+If you have worked the last pay cycle of the school year (May) and receive pay in June for the May service, your health benefits may be eligible for for June, July and August.

 If you do not elect to pay the costs under COBRA, your coverage will be cancelled.
 To resume coverage you must re-enroll when you return to work.
 Coverage will be effective the first day of the month following the date on which Benefits Administration receives your completed application.